cristiangvidal99/cristiangvidal99/README.md

 ###

-<p align="left">I'm a .NET developer with experience in full-stack development using technologies such as .NET Core, JavaScript, React, Oracle and SQL Server.</p>
+<p align="left">I'm a .NET developer with experience in full-stack development using technologies such as .NET Core, JavaScript, Node, React, Oracle and SQL Server.</p>

 ###